 Any financial or liquidity problems of our parent companies could cause serious disruption to our business and have a material adverse effect on our business and results of operations.
-A failure by Charter Holdings to satisfy its debt payment obligations or a bankruptcy filing with respect to Charter Holdings would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
+A failure by Charter Holdings or CCH II to satisfy their debt payment obligations or a bankruptcy filing with respect to Charter Holdings or CCH II would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indenture governing our notes.
 As of March 31, 2005, Charter had approximately \$985 million principal amount of senior convertible notes outstanding with approximately \$122 million and \$863 million maturing in 2006 and 2009, respectively.
-During the three months ended March 31, 2005, we distributed \$106 million to Charter Holdings of which \$60 million was subsequently distributed to Charter Holdco.
+During the three months ended March 31, 2005, we distributed \$188 million to CCH II of which \$60 million was subsequently distributed to Charter Holdco.
 As of March 31, 2005, Charter Holdco was owed \$161 million in intercompany loans from its subsidiaries, which amount was available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$145 million of governmental securities pledged as security for the first six interest payments on Charter's 5.875% convertible senior notes.

 As of March 31, 2005, Charter Holdings had approximately \$8.6 billion accreted amount of high-yield notes outstanding with approximately \$167 million, \$3.4 billion and \$5.0 billion maturing in 2007, 2009 and thereafter, respectively.
-Charter and Charter Holdings will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
+As of March 31, 2005, CCH II had approximately \$1.6 billion principal amount of high-yield notes outstanding maturing in 2010.
+Charter, Charter Holdings and CCH II will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
 However, because of their significant indebtedness, the ability of the parent companies to raise additional capital at reasonable rates is uncertain.
-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdings) for payment of principal on the parent company debt obligations, however, are restricted by the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, and Charter Operating notes, unless under their respective indentures there is no default and a specified leverage ratio test is met at the time of such event.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, Charter Holdings and CCH II) for payment of principal on the parent company debt obligations, however, are restricted by the indentures governing the Charter Holdings notes, CCH II notes, CCO Holdings notes, and Charter Operating notes, unless under their respective indentures there is no default and a specified leverage ratio test is met at the time of such event.